saschak07/product-details-be/Readme.md

 on invoking the above get call, a call is triggered to spockets item details api `https://s3.amazonaws.com/spocket.assets/products.json` and loads the product list to backend mongodb products collection.

+N.B.: This endpoint should be use only once to load the product data for the first time.

 **Search product API**

 This is the main search api exposed by this service, on which chained queries can be made to load filtered product list.
-By default, if there are no query params the API returns list of all available products
+By default, if there are no query params entered, the API returns list of all available products

 Example call: